havardhvestbo/GreenHouseApp/README.md

 ### JavaFX

-  To present the data to the user we crated a JavaFX application where the user can fetch the data and read it.
-We used Scene Builder to make the FXML files whom we later implemented in the application.
+To present the data to the user we created a JavaFX application where the user can fetch the data and read it.
+We used Scene Builder to make the FXML files that we later implemented in the application.
+This saved us the tedious work of having to manually code the size and appearance of the button and textarea, as well as visualise the design for us.

 ### TCP/IP